Calculates the grade you need on the final to earn a specific grade for the course.

 Yes and No. From the perspective of completing the course, earning a grade of D should suffice as "passing".
 You were there, you completed the work, you did not fail - thus you pass.
-It is not, however, generally sufficient to pass if you are majoring in the subject or using it to meet a requirement for future studies.
+It is not, however, generally sufficient to pass if the student is majoring in the subject or using it to meet a requirement for future studies.

 While ultimately a personal decision, the final exam calculator above should help you with the math.